What Is Guided Meditation:

-Meditation can be very beneficial for anyone who wants to start their day with spirits high and with heightened levels of positivity.
+Meditation can be very beneficial.
+Some swear that using meditation helps them start their day with spirits high, and with heightened levels of positivity.
 Meditation can take on many different forms and be highly individualized.
 Whether you practice mindfulness meditation, transcendental, body-scan or even mantra-based meditation, the practice itself has the potential to offer physical, mental, emotional and spiritual benefits to its practitioners.
 Guided meditation is another very popular chosen form of mediation.
 However, what is guided meditation?

-In this post, we’ll discuss the specifics of guided meditation, which can be incorporated into any one of the above meditation practices.
-Oftentimes when someone begins there meditation journey, they make an initial decision on whether they want there practice to be guided or unguided.
+In this post, we’ll discuss the specifics of guided meditation, which can be incorporated in the beforementioned meditation styles, if you will.
+Oftentimes, when beginning a meditation journey, participating in a guided session is helpful.

 Here is a great example of “A Guided Loving-Kindness Practice” with audio from Mindful.org!

-Your guided meditation could be a video (example: YouTube), audio, written-text, a sound-record, audiovisual media which can consist of just music, or verbal instruction, as well as a blend of the two.
+Guided meditation can consist of a simple video, (like YouTube), audio, written-text, a sound-record, even audiovisual media.
+For example, music, verbal instruction, or a blend of the two.
 When you start a meditation practice, one of the things to think about is what you’re looking to gain.

-Within the practice of meditation you're essentially looking to retrain the mind, refocus your energy, and become more mindful of the present or the “now" around you.
-Oftentimes different exercises can be done to help with this retraining of the mind.
-It's sometimes easier said then done (at-first), it's an art to truly be able to reflect in this manner, can be a learned skill.
+Within the practice of meditation, you are essentially looking to retrain the mind, refocus your energy, and become more mindful of the present or the “now”, around you.
+Oftentimes, different exercises can be done to help with this retraining.
+In the beginning, it may seem easier said then done.
+Using your time to focus and truly reflect in this manner, can be a learned skill.

-We always recommend if you're just starting your meditation practice to have a trainer or someone you can trust, lead you through your first few sessions.
+Furthermore, having a trainer or someone you can trust, lead you through your first few sessions, is immeasurable.
 Within the sessions, trainers can help explain the dynamics of the mind, and roadblocks or issues the mind may run into within your sessions, and what to do when those issues arise.

 How Beneficial Is Guided Meditation?

-Probably the biggest benefit as a novice meditator, is that with guided mediation you don’t need any experience in the practice.
-With apps like Headspace.com and Calm.com, it’s easier then every to enjoy a session and learn at the same-time, what the practice is about!
+Arguable the biggest benefit in the beginning, is that with guided mediation you don’t need any experience.
+With apps like Headspace and Calm, it’s easier then every to enjoy a session and learn at the same-time.

 Other Notable Benefits of Guided Meditation: